bebekCoinICP/bebek-coin/README.md

 Deployment of the Token on ICP Mainnet.
 * The ICRC-2 BEBEK token was deployed using the ICPEx tool
 * Here is the link for the token canister https://dashboard.internetcomputer.org/canister/m6e2t-iqaaa-aaaam-acrsa-cai
+* You can add the canister to your wallet and see that it exists and is transferable

 A well-thought-out tokenomics design
 * Token Name: BEBEK (Coin)